“What’s education-based marketing?”

 Agencies and high-end newsletter businesses make really flashy newsletters, and yes, they’re expensive.
 This type of newsletter may look impressive, but a newsletter doesn’t have to be high-end and flashy for it to work.
 The most important elements of a result-generating newsletter are consistency and quality content.

 Ben Glass is a personal injury lawyer and the owner of Ben Glass Law.
 After discovering what kind of marketing strategies and tactics really work, he decided to teach other lawyers how to market their firms.
-He founded Great Legal Marketing in 2005 and I’ve been participating in this organization at the mastermind level for about 7 years.
+He founded Great Legal Marketing in 2005 and I participated in this organization at the mastermind level for about 7 years.
 It’s a meeting of success-minded lawyers from all different practice areas across North America.
-Visit CatherineLovesGLM.com for more information.
+If you’re a success-focused lawyer, visit CatherineLovesGLM.com for more information.

 “I’m hesitant.
 I’ve had bad experiences with marketing people before…”